Ease of Setup

 The inner tent attaches to the outer tent with plastic clips.
 The MSR Fury was average to slightly above average to set up.
 It is pretty quick and easy to set up the Fury even in high winds.
 Some tents, like Hilleberg models, pitch from the outside first, a design that is even faster and easier in all conditions.

 The pole design priorities headroom over strength in high winds.
 It resists snow loading well, and we would easily take this tent on most lower 48 adventures.
 However if you are looking for a Denali or similar style expedition tent we didn't feel the Fury was quite as well designed to survive high winds as The Trango 2, The Mountain 25 or the Hilleberg Tarra. which feature more efficient and effective pole crossings to strengthen the tent.
 Some other pole designs offer better performance in high winds with only three poles, such as the Hilleberg Jannu.
-The tent's fabrics are unremarkably average.
-A far cry from the materials used on Hilleberg, Crux, and SlingFin tents.
+The tent's fabrics are unremarkably average and a far cry from the materials used on Hilleberg, Crux, and SlingFin tents.

 The vestibule is more of a gesture than it is functional.
 It's tiny and hard to get in and out of compared to all other pole supported vestibules we've tested.
 Bust out those yoga moves!!